HoangATran/AdaDGS/README.md

-# This is a large heading
+# Directional Gaussian smoothing method
 ## This is a smaller heading
 And as **imagination** bodies forth,
-The forms of things *unknown*, the poetâ€TMs pen, Turns them to shapes and gives to airy nothing,
+The forms of things *unknown*, the poetâ€TMs pen, Turns them to shapes and gives to airy nothing,
 A local *habitation* and a **name**.
 - This is